bikefittr.com

 For longer events, comfort and sustainable power take priority:

-Learn more about distance-specific fitting in our guides on Long-Distance Tri Bike Fit and Sprint Triathlon Bike Fit.
+Learn more about balancing comfort and speed in our guide on Comfort vs. Performance in Tri Bike Fit.

 Practicing Transition-Specific Skills